tsamala3/TrishaSamala/Hobbies.md

 ## Physical Activity

 I also really enjoy beign active and being outisde.
 I usually try to go to the gym three times a week.
 I also like getting a bunch of people together and playing sand volleyball and other games.

+## Being with family

+I am a family orineted person and love the Holidays because thats when my family comes together.
+I love celebrating little milestones within my family like birthdays, gender reveals, and accomplishments.
+I definitely would not be who I am and where I am without my family.